kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 If you do specify `.spec.parallelism` and `.spec.completions` both greater than 1, then there may be multiple pods running at once.
 Therefore, your pods must also be tolerant of concurrency.

-When the `.spec.podFailurePolicy` field is set, the Job controller does not consider a terminating Pod (a pod that has a `.metadata.deletionTimestamp` field set) as a failure until that Pod is terminal (its `.status.phase` is `Failed` or `Succeeded`).
+If you specify the `.spec.podFailurePolicy` field, the Job controller does not consider a terminating Pod (a pod that has a `.metadata.deletionTimestamp` field set) as a failure until that Pod is terminal (its `.status.phase` is `Failed` or `Succeeded`).
 However, the Job controller creates a replacement Pod as soon as the termination becomes apparent.
 Once the